tdewolff/minify/README.md

 	- [Examples](#examples)
 	- [License](#license)

+## Prologue
+Minifiers or bindings to minifiers exist in almost all programming languages.
+Some implementations are merely using several regular-expressions to trim whitespace and comments (even though regex for parsing HTML/XML is ill-advised, for a good read see [Regular Expressions: Now You Have Two Problems](http://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/)).
+Some implementations are much more profound, such as [YUI Compressor](http://yui.github.io/yuicompressor/), [Google Closure Compiler](https://github.com/google/closure-compiler) for JS and [HTML Compressor](https://code.google.com/p/htmlcompressor/) for HTML.

+These industry-grade minifiers are all written in Java and are generally slow too.
+Futhermore, these tools provide a large number of configurations which is often just confusing.
+Regular-expression based minifiers are slow anyways because they often use multiple regular-expressions, each of which parses the complete document.
+While regular-expressions is overkill (or ill-advised) for parsing of HTML/CSS/JS sources, parsing it a number of time is certainly not speeding things up.
+Other implementations are often written in uncompiled languages such as JS, which is great for bindings with [Grunt](http://gruntjs.com/) for example, but catastrophic for the minification speed of large files or projects with many files.
+Additionally many of these minifier either do not follow the specifications or drag a lot of legacy code around.
+When you are still supporting IE6 I don't suppose you are squeezing out every bit of performance out of your web application.

+However, implementing an HTML minifier is the bare minimum.
+HTML documents can contain embedded resources such as CSS, JS and SVG file formats.
+Thus for increased minification of HTML, other file format minifiers must be present too.
+A minifier is really not a single-trick pony, but should minify a range of mediatype to be successful.

+This minifier proves to be that fast, zero-configurable, modern, extensive minifier which stream-minifies files and can minify them concurrently.

 ## Comparison
 HTML (with JS and CSS) minification typically runs at about 30MB/s ~= 100GB/h, depending on the composition of the file.